 Mosaic ceiling of the Baptistery | 10 Day Italy Itinerary

 Replica of the Gates of Paradise doors of the Baptistery | 10 Day Italy Itinerary

 Giotto’s Bell Tower, also called the Campanile, is the tall tower attached to the Duomo.
 For an awesome view of Florence, and a chance to look down on the dome, climb the 414 steps to the top.

 In the late afternoon, stroll across Ponte Vecchio.
 This medieval stone bridge spans the Arno River.
 For centuries, shops have lined the sides of the bridge.

-For more information on Florence, including advice on whether or not the Firenze Card is worth it, read our article 10 Things to Do on Your First Visit to Florence.
+For more information on Florence, read our article 10 Things to Do on Your First Visit to Florence.

 10 Day Italy Itinerary: Day 4

 Start your day at the Accademia Gallery.
 At this gallery you get to see the statue of David, one of the most famous works of art in the world.
 This is another place where lines can be legendary so we recommend reserving your ticket in advance or joining a skip-the-line tour.

 Accademia Gallery | 10 Day Italy Itinerary